ZeroPSR/Projects/SPIM/README.md

 SPIM - Student Personal Info Manager

-Records Attendence and Marksheet of each Subject Subjects can be grouped Semesterwise
+Records Attendence and Marksheet of each Subject.
+Subjects can be grouped Semesterwise